Holiday Stress and Hormones

 What Happens When Hormones are Disrupted?

-Infertility is a significant consequence of the disruption of the delicate hormone symphony.
+Infertility is a significant consequence of hormone disruption.
 Continued, elevated levels of cortisol are thought to be a prime cause of infertility:

 Weight gain is another potential consequence when the HPA axis is disrupted: